Life is analog...... So is sound!

 {{trans:3fe373ceb2a0046e347a3c6dfe6af1c1_1}} image{{trans:3fe373ceb2a0046e347a3c6dfe6af1c1_1}} image{{trans:3fe373ceb2a0046e347a3c6dfe6af1c1_1}} image

-Before the invention of audio delay technology, music with a delayed echo had to be recorded in a naturally echoing space, often an inconvenience for musicians and engineers.
-The popularity of an easy-to-implement real-time echo effect led to the production of systems that offer an all-in-one effect unit that can be adjusted to produce echoes of any interval or amplitude.
-The presence of multiple "taps" (display heads) made it possible to have delays at different rhythmic intervals; this provided musicians with an additional means of expression for natural periodic echoes.
-Tape based.
+Before the invention of audio delay technology, music with a delayed echo had to be recorded in a naturally reverberant space, which was often inconvenient for musicians and engineers.
+The popularity of an easy-to-implement real-time echo effect led to the production of systems offering an all-in-one effects unit that could be adjusted to produce echoes of any interval or amplitude.
+The presence of multiple “taps” (playback heads) made it possible to have delays at different rhythmic intervals; this provided musicians with an additional means of expression for natural periodic echoes.
+Tape-based.

-Many delay processors based on analogue tape recording, such as Eukson (1952) from Ray Butts, Echoplex from Mike Battle (1959) or Roland Space Echo (1973), used magnetic tape as their recording and playback media.
-Electric motors guided a tape loop through a device with a variety of mechanisms that can change the parameters of the effect.
-In the case of the popular Echoplex EP-2, the playhead was fixed, while a combined record and erase head was mounted on a slide, adjusting the delay time of the echo by changing the distance between the record and playhead.
-In the Space Echo all heads are fixed, but the speed of the tape can be adjusted, which changes the delay time.
-However, thin magnetic tape was not entirely suitable for continuous use, so the tape loop had to be replaced from time to time to maintain the audio resistance of the processed sounds.
+Many delay processors based on analog tape recording, such as Ray Butts’ Eukson (1952), Mike Battle’s Echoplex (1959), or the Roland Space Echo (1973), used magnetic tape as their recording and playback medium.
+Electric motors guided a tape loop through a device with a variety of mechanisms capable of altering the parameters of the effect.
+In the case of the popular Echoplex EP-2, the playback head was fixed, while a combined record and playback head was mounted on a slide, allowing the echo delay time to be adjusted by changing the distance between the record and playback heads.
+In the Space Echo, all heads are fixed, but the tape speed can be adjusted, thereby changing the delay time.
+However, thin magnetic tape was not entirely